President Biden pardons his son Hunter Biden

 In the wake of Trump’s election victory last month, White House aides began to sense that a pardon — or a commutation of the younger Biden’s sentences — was a distinct possibility.
 Some aides believed that Joe Biden would wait to see the sentences his son received in mid-December before making a decision.

-White House press secretary Karine Jean-Pierre told reporters on November 7 — the day after the election — that the president had no plans to pardon his son.
-But in recent weeks, Republicans at varying degrees of proximity to Trump highlighted their belief publicly that Hunter Biden would remain a high-profile investigative target in the next term.
+White House press secretary Karine Jean-Pierre told reporters on November 7 — two days after the election — that the president had no plans to pardon his son.
+But in recent weeks, Republicans at varying degrees of proximity to Trump publicly highlighted their belief that Hunter Biden would remain a high-profile investigative target for the incoming Trump administration.

 Had Vice President Kamala Harris won the election, sources close to the president say, a pardon would have been less likely — in part because of concerns of the political fallout.

-One senior administration official, who requested anonymity to describe private conversations among staff, cited Trump’s late-term pardon of Charles Kushner, his son-in-law Jared Kushner’s father, and said Biden should take the same liberties, especially considering the bond between father and son.
+One senior administration official, who requested anonymity to describe private conversations among staff, cited Trump’s late-term pardon of Charles Kushner and said Biden should take the same liberties, especially considering the bond between father and son.

 “How could he not?” the official said of the pardon.